ncdxncdx/FunscriptDancer/README.md

 Fold: the stroke goes to its half point, comes back to the start position, then to back to its halfway point, and then back again.
 Preserves total travel.

 ![Out of bounds strategies](out_of_bounds.png)

+## Caveats

+Although FunscriptDancer won't produce two actions at the same millisecond, it could produce two just one millisecond apart.

+There is no constraint on the speed of actions.

+The out of bounds strategy only applies once per stroke.
+If the folded/bounced stroke part also goes out of bounds it will be cropped.

+Handling of media with multiple pieces of music isn't great.
+The will produce different ranges of metrics.
+It may also interfere with beat detection.